shimonemu/Blog-Posts/README.md

 # Blog-Posts

-a blogs app using json server
+a blogs mobile app using json server
+Developed with Expo React Native

 Tested with ngrok:
   - change /src/api/jsonServer.js baseURL to your address